How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 By Andy Crestodina

 Nervous?
 Sweaty palms?
-The new site is launching soon.
+The website launch date is coming soon.
 What if everything goes wrong?
 What if you lose your rankings in Google??

-Relaunching a high-ranking website is scary.
-Just imagine: hundreds of hours of work, thousands of dollars invested and then… lower traffic, fewer leads, lower sales.
+Relaunching a high ranking website is a little scary.
+Just imagine: hundreds of hours of work, tens of thousands of dollars invested and then… lower rankings, less traffic, fewer leads.

-If your website ranks high and gets traffic from search engines, you may be terrified to redesign.
-You shouldn’t be.
-As long as you follow best practices, you should expect to maintain or even improve your rankings.
+If your current website ranks high and gets traffic from search engines, the idea of a website redesign may be terrifying.
+It shouldn’t be.
+As long as you follow best practices, you can expect a minimal impact.
+You may even improve your rankings.

-After relaunching dozens of high-ranking websites, here are our own best practices.
-First, following our 55-point Website Launch Checklist.
-But if you depend on search engines for traffic, follow these steps…
+After relaunching 100+ high ranking websites over 20+ years, here are our own website redesign SEO best practices.
+First, follow our 49-point Website Launch Checklist.
+But if you depend on search engines for traffic, these are the extra steps you can take to preserve your rankings in Google.

 PRE-LAUNCH

-Maintaining your rankings is all about making sure that all of your high-ranking pages have a new home on your new site, and that search engines can find them.
+The first job is to make sure that all of the high-ranking pages on the current site have a new home on the new site, and that search engines can find them.

-This does not mean you have to move every page.
+This doesn’t mean you have to move every page.
 That’s right.
-You do not need to move every page to keep your SEO rankings.
-Many of your current pages don’t rank, get no traffic and have no SEO value.
-So moving them (or not) has no impact on SEO traffic whatsoever.
+You do not need to migrate every URL to keep your search rankings.
+If a page doesn’t rank, gets no organic traffic and has no links to it, then it has no SEO value to maintain.
+Move it or leave it.
+It will have no impact on your search traffic whatsoever.

-These are the pages that are linked to from other websites.
+• The pages that have been linked to from other websites

-First, let’s take a few seconds and measure the general size and shape of your current site.
+First, let’s measure the general size and shape of your current site.

-The easiest way to see which of your pages are indexed in Google is to simply search for your domain.
+The fast and easy way to see which of your pages are indexed in Google is to simply search for your domain.
 This is the at-a-glance view of your site in the search engines.
 Just use the “site:” search operator, followed by your domain, such as “site:orbitmedia.com.”

 This search shows the number of your pages indexed by Google, which is the general size of your site.
 It puts you in the ballpark and it only takes a second.

-A more accurate page count is the Google Index > Index Status report in Google Search Console (formerly Google Webmaster Tools).
+A more accurate page count is the Google Index > Index Status report in Google Search Console.
+It’s in the “Pages” report.

 We’ll come back to this tool later.
 Now that we can see the general scale of things, we can make some big decisions about what and how much to move to the new site.